quality icon

 Average car insurance cost in Kentucky by age

-Let’s take a closer look at how much you might pay in Kentucky for a full coverage policy based on your age and gender.
+Here’s a breakdown of what you might pay for full coverage in Kentucky, based on age and gender.

 Average car insurance cost in Kentucky for young drivers

-For instance, 20-year-old male drivers in Kentucky pay an average of $6,799 per year for car insurance, while females of the same age pay $5,505.
+For instance, a 20-year-old male driver in Kentucky pays an average of $6,799 annually for car insurance, compared to $5,505 for a female driver of the same age.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers